The former Ironton Railroad has been transformed into a multi-use, safe, historic, year-round recreational resource for local residents and visitors.

-Here the IRT turns east toward the historic Saylor Cement Kilns and then south parralleling the Lehigh River and the D & L National Trail.
+Here the IRT turns east toward the historic Saylor Cement Kilns and then south paralleling the Lehigh River and the D & L National Heritage Trail.
 The IRT then turns in a northwesterly direction where it again follows Coplay Creek under SR 145 to form a unique 5.2 mile loop.

 The 10' wide, flat ADA compliant grade of the IRT, with many easy access points, is a 9.2 mile paved trail from North Whitehall, through the Parkway, to the loop of the IRT.
 This easily accommodates trail users of all ages and physical abilities.
 A trail head with parking and a pavilion are located at 3256 Levans Rd.
 North Whitehall Township and 3853 Chestnut St. Whitehall Township.
 Parking is also available at Portland and Quarry St, North Whitehall and 245 N. 2nd St, Saylor Park, Coplay Borough, besides street parking near trail crossings.

-Please enjoy the IRT and all it's activities and amenities and take note that much of the maintenance work along the trail is accomplished volunteers, organizatons such as the Boy Scouts, Girl Scouts, Lions and Rotary Clubs, Garden Clubs, local church groups and the IRT Commissioners.
+Please enjoy the IRT and all it's activities and amenities and take note that much of the maintenance work along the trail is accomplished by volunteers, organizatons such as the Boy Scouts, Girl Scouts, Lions and Rotary Clubs, Garden Clubs, local church groups and the IRT Commissioners.

-To learn more about the IRT and it's 23 historical sights please join us on one of the two walks we offer each year in the Spring and in the Fall.
+To learn more about the IRT and it's more than 23 historical sights please join us on one of the two Historical Walks we offer each year in the Spring and in the Fall.

 Want to help keep this recreational resource going?

-Please consider volunteering some of your time and talent to the trail.
+Please consider volunteering some of your time and talent to the IRT.

 These turn-of-the-last-century, 3,000-pound hexagonal structures were, at the time, considered as state-of-the-art, heralding the railroad industry's transition from telegraph to telephone communications.